 Making the world a better place is a common concern for all; we are all connected and responsible for each other.
 That is why we joined forces with another B Corp: 24 Bottles, which produces reusable thermos bottles and tumblers.

 Regenerative Agriculture: Davines with Rodale Institute

 In 2021, we announced our new partnership with Rodale Institute, a pioneer of the regenerative organic movement since 1947.
-The new Davines Group - Rodale Institute European Regenerative Organic Centre will open in Parma, near the Davines Village, expanding the range of regenerative organic ingredients and acting as a hub for research on sustainability and the training of farmers.
+The new Davines Group - Rodale Institute European Regenerative Organic Center will open in Parma, near the Davines Village, expanding the range of regenerative organic ingredients and acting as a hub for research on sustainability and the training of farmers.

-The new European Regenerative Organic Centre will encompass a 10-hectare site on the Davines Village campus and focus on the management of organic agriculture in a Mediterranean climate, as well as on the close relationship between personal care ingredients and agriculture.
+The new European Regenerative Organic Center will encompass a 10-hectare site on the Davines Village campus and focus on the management of organic agriculture in a Mediterranean climate, as well as on the close relationship between personal care ingredients and agriculture.

-Decarbonisation: the most urgent goal to save the planet
+Decarbonization: the most urgent goal to save the planet